bytedance/bhook/README.md

 [README 中文版](README.zh-CN.md)

-ByteHook(aka bhook) is a PLT hook framework for Android app.
+ByteHook is a PLT hook framework for Android app.

 Most of ByteDance's Android apps use ByteHook as the PLT hook solution online.